SThirumalaMurthyBabu/ros2-turtlesim-project/README.md

 ros2 run my_robot_bringup turtle_controller
 ```

-Or run simply using the launch file which will run all the above three nodes.
+Or run simply using the launch file provided, which will run all the above three nodes (manually).

 ## Built with